realworldocaml/mdx/README.md

 ```
 NAME
-       duniverse - the spice of build life
+       opam-monorepo - the spice of build life

 SYNOPSIS
-       duniverse COMMAND ...
+       opam-monorepo COMMAND ...

 DESCRIPTION
-       The duniverse tool provides a convenient interface to bridge the opam
+       The opam-monorepo plugin provides a convenient interface to bridge the
-       package manager with having a local copy of all the source code
+       opam package manager with having a local copy of all the source code
        required to build a project using the dune build tool.

        It works by analysing opam package metadata and calculating a set of